This post may contain affiliate links. View my disclosure page for more information.

 When I first got pregnant, I thought I was going to make all my own baby food purees.
 We bought a nice blender, a high-end food processor, and I began my research.
 When we had her, though, all that went out the window.
 I couldn’t fathom finding the time and energy to do all that prep work along with everything else (the 6-week postpartum period was probably not the best time for me to be thinking about solids 6+ months away, but I tend to get ahead of myself a lot).

-This method of feeding solid finger foods to babies 6 months of age and up is not new, but it has gained a lot of ground since the recommendation by the American Academy of Pediatrics changed from 4 to 6 months.
+This method of feeding solid finger foods to babies 6 months of age and up is not new, but it has gained a lot of ground since the recommendation by the American Academy of Pediatrics changed their recommendation for the introduction of solids from 4 to 6 months.
 The book dispelled a lot of myths about gagging vs. choking, which foods to start with, how to introduce solids, which milestones to look for to know if your child is ready, etc. It made mealtime and preparation so much easier for us, and definitely fit into our parenting style perfectly.

 Ina May’s Guide to Childbirth